About GLOBALG.A.P.

 Document 4, Document, national interpreatation guideline, NIG, NTWG

-Supporting the technical committees
+Supporting technical working groups

 with expertise on country-specific conditions and revision proposals for GLOBALG.A.P. standard/add-on documents